thequantumdomain/portfolio2024/README.md

 <!-- Features -->

-### Features <a name="key-features"></a>
+### Key Features <a name="key-features"></a>

-Key functionalities of the app:
+Main functionalities which the app will have:

--   Utilizes a tech stack including React, Next.js, and TypeScript for dynamic and interactive user interfaces.
+-   Utilizes a powerful tech stack including React, Next.js, and TypeScript for dynamic and interactive user interfaces.
--   Stylish and responsive designs achieved through implementation of Tailwind CSS for an enhanced visual experience.
+-   Stylish and responsive designs achieved through the implementation of Tailwind CSS for an enhanced visual experience.
--   A well-structured development environment with the integration of ESLint, Prettier, Husky, and lint-staged, ensuring high-quality code and a fluid development process.
+-   A well-organized development environment with the integration of ESLint, Prettier, Husky, and lint-staged, ensuring high code quality and a smooth development process.
--   Diverse sections such as "About Me," "Key Skills," "Projects," "Education," and "Resume" that offer valuable insights into the developer's background, skills, and experiences.
+-   Diverse sections such as "About Me," "My Skills," "Projects," "Education," and "Resume" that offer valuable insights into the developer's background, skills, and experiences.
 -   Inclusion of a "Blog" section featuring popular posts, and a working "Contact Form" to encourage communication and potential collaborations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>